A guide to life insurance for newlyweds & married couples

 Should married couples share life insurance policies?

-Both you and your spouse should have life insurance, but the question of joint policy or separate policies depends on your personal finances.
+Both you and your spouse should have life insurance, but the question of a joint policy or separate policies depends on your personal finances.
 Separate policies are more common and therefore more plentiful.
 Joint policies have some tax benefits for couples with higher incomes.
-However, they aren’t as popular as separate policies, so you may have a harder time finding one.
+However, they aren't as popular as separate policies, so you may have a harder time finding one.
 And ultimately, the right policy type for you and your spouse will come down to your individual circumstances.

 Joint life insurance policies